Skip site navigation

 Department of Laboratory Animal Resources

-At the University of Maryland, DLAR provides centralized support for ordering research animals, coordinating imports and exports, and obtaining animal-related supplies and medications.
-Our services ensure a smooth, compliant process aligned with federal requirements, institutional policies, and the needs of the research community.
+At the University of Maryland, the Department of Laboratory Animal Resources (DLAR) provides centralized support for ordering and coordinating imports and exports of research animals.
+Our department ensures a smooth, compliant process aligned with federal requirements, institutional policies, and the needs of the research community.

 Animal Procurement